 UCDP Uppsala Conflict Data Program

-The Department of Peace and Conflict Research has recently updated its data on armed conflicts to include those occurring in 2010.
+The Department of Peace and Conflict Research has recently updated its data on armed conflicts.
 Maps showing the global locations of conflict can be reviewed as well as an encyclopedia of important data concerning every armed conflict which has been meticulously collected.

-On November 29th and December 1st 2011: Two presentations at medical conferences relevant to IHPI
+On November 29th and December 1st 2011: Two presentations at medical conferences were made relevant to IHPI

 1. At an international medical conference on neonatal healthcare at Imperial College London the keynote "David Harvey" lecture on "Maternal and infant healthcare during armed conflict: what can doctors do?"